syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 ### Health Checks

-You should define sensible Liveness and Readiness Probes so tha Kubernetes knows if your application is healthy and running.
+You should define sensible Liveness and Readiness Probes so that Kubernetes knows if your application is healthy and running.

 For more information see [Configure Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).